-Like we told you in our last e-mail, the more you know about why something might happen, the better of an advantage you have.
+The more you know about why something might happen, the better of an advantage you have.
 There are several factors that might influence the result of the game, and your job is to know them all to find good opportunities.

 1. Which game is it: league, cup or a friendly match?

 This could give you a hint about the team’s motivation.
 Is the game between two main rivals in the league?
 Or is it a cup game they do not take seriously anyway?
 Friendly games are a thing to avoid at the very beginning because they more often lead to surprises.
 For example, they might end the game before 90 minutes, have the game played as 3x20 minutes or make 11 changes at once and the game can change very fast.
 You need to know this to link the WHY with the game statistics.

 To compare the teams, you can compare either their previous games with each other or with the same opponents.
 Since players and coaches are constantly changing, you do not want to look at games more than 2-3 years back.
 So if the teams have not been playing each other lately, you can draw some conclusions by comparing their games against some of the same teams.